 Current drilling for Near Mine Exploration and Mine Infill Drilling is carried out by the mine's own drill rigs.
 The drill rigs which are currently being used are Atlas Copco rigs of model Diamec PHC 4 or PHC 6 which are adapted to drill a 39mm drill core from a wireline 56 system.
-Drilling for field exploration in Rävliden North is currently carried out by diamond drilling of a 47mm core in combination with directional "navi" drilling, and is performed by drilling contractors Protek.
+Drilling for field exploration in Rävliden North is currently carried out by diamond drilling of a 47mm core in combination with directional "navi" drilling.